 - 30-49 Bad

-Any recording that scores under 30 is a disastrous effort that has no highlights or redeeming qualities.
+Any recording that scores in this range is an ugly and disposable effort with zero highlights or redeeming qualities.

-Reviewing music is an inherently subjective process, so it’s necessary to have a grading scale in order to remain as consistent and accurate as possible.
+Reviewing music is an inherently subjective process, so it’s necessary to have set criteria in order to remain as consistent and accurate as possible.
 I’ve picked the six criteria that are most important to me when I listen to an album in order to measure a recording’s value.
 After I write a review, I rate the album by scoring each of these six factors on a scale of 0 to 10 and finding the total percentage out of 60.

 The first factor I consider on any album I review is the songwriting.
-Simply put, are the songs compelling?
+Simply put, are the songs exciting to listen to?
 Songwriting takes into account things like attractive melodies, surprising instrumental sections, explosive guitar solos, danceable rhythms, or anything else that compels me to “like” a song.
 The biggest downfall for most recordings, especially synthwave albums, is monotony.
 If songs rely on the same rhythm and melody for most of their duration, the songwriting score will plummet.
+This can also be affected by song length.
 In many cases, the difference between a great song and a subpar song for me is about two minutes.
 I’ve heard countless songs spoiled by an unnecessary five or six-minute running length.

 - Technical Execution

 Technical execution usually takes into account the precision of the musicians’ performance on the recording.
 However, assessing technical skill can be tricky, especially with aggressive music, as an artist can have a loose playing style that feels energetic and works well for the music.
 Therefore, the most important question for me when I’m rating technical skill is, “does the performance help or hurt the songwriting?”